Commercially traded wine containers

 before it has time to evaporate, so the latter purpose is the more

 critical.
-It is, however, much easier to keep wine from escaping bottles
+It is, however, much easier to keep wine stoppered with the traditional cork from escaping the bottle

 times, when little was known of wine chemistry (or general hygiene,